Decay of tails at equilibrium for FIFO join the shortest queue networks: Introduction

 Little work has been done on the behavior of JSQ networks when the service times are not exponentially distributed.
 In this setting, the underlying Markov process will typically have an uncountable state space, and positive Harris recurrence for the process is no longer obvious.
-The latter was shown in Foss-Chernova \cite{FC}, and uniform bounds on the equilibria were shown in Bramson \cite{B2}.
+The latter was shown in Foss--Chernova~\cite{FC}, and uniform bounds on the equilibria were shown in Bramson~\cite{B2}.
 (Both articles also considered JSQ networks with more general arrivals and routing of jobs.)

-An important first step in analyzing the limiting behavior of the equilibria, as $N\rightarrow\infty$, is to show that any fixed number of queues become independent of one another and converge to a limiting distribution.
-Moreover, one wishes to show that such a limiting distribution is the unique equilibrium for an associated Markov process at a single queue, the \emph{environment process}, which corresponds in an appropriate sense to ``setting $N=\infty"$ and viewing the corresponding infinite dimensional process at a single queue.
+This paper builds on previous work~\cite{B2,BLP1} and \cite {BLP2} by the authors.
+Bramson et al.~\cite{BLP1} described a modularized program for analyzing the limiting behavior of the equilibria of a family of JSQ networks with general service times, as $N\rightarrow\infty$.
+An important step is to show that any fixed number of queues become independent of one another, with each converging to a limiting distribution that is the equilibrium for an associated Markov process with a single queue, which is a \emph{cavity process}.
+This process corresponds, in an appropriate sense, to ``setting $N=\infty$'' in the JSQ network and viewing the corresponding infinite dimensional process at a single queue.
 We will refer to this equilibrium as the \emph{equilibrium environment}.
-In Section 2, we will precisely define this terminology.
+In Section~\ref{sec2}, we will precisely define this terminology.

 Although it seems that this independence should hold in a very general setting, including under a wide range of service disciplines, demonstrating it appears to be a difficult problem.
-In Bramson et al. \cite{BLP1}, this independence and the corresponding behavior for the environment process were stated as an ansatz.
-This ansatz was demonstrated in Bramson et al. \cite{BLP2} in several settings including for networks where the service discipline is FIFO and the service distribution has a decreasing hazard rate.
+In Bramson et al.~\cite{BLP1}, this independence and convergence to the equilibrium environment were stated as an ansatz.
+This ansatz was demonstrated in Bramson et al.~\cite{BLP2} in several settings including for networks where the service discipline is FIFO and the service distribution has a decreasing hazard rate.

 In this article, we employ the restriction of the above ansatz to FIFO networks.
-This version of the ansatz will be precisely stated in Section 2.
+This version of the ansatz will be precisely stated in Section~\ref{sec2}.
 Here, we summarize it for application in the current section: